MURDriverless/HuskyControl/husky_mpcc/README.md

   </export>
 ```
 6. Steps below detail how you can import a custom map, example given is the standard eufs_track from [mursim package](https://github.com/MURDriverless/mursim).

 6.1.
 From [mursim package](https://github.com/MURDriverless/mursim), copy `models` folder from `mursim_description` to `/opt/ros/<distro>/share/husky_gazebo/`

 6.2.
 From [mursim package](https://github.com/MURDriverless/mursim), copy `eufs_track.world` or any track you would like to test from `mursim_gazebo/worlds/` to `/opt/ros/<distro>/share/husky_gazebo/worlds`

-6.3. `catkin build` again, `source devel/setup.bash` in your workspace folder where you built the package, then `roslaunch husky_mpcc husky_mpcc.launch map:='husky_eufs` and it'll launch the Husky running in eufs_track, defaults to empty world.
+6.3. `catkin build` again, `source devel/setup.bash` in your workspace folder where you built the package, then `roslaunch husky_mpcc husky_mpcc.launch map:='husky_eufs` and it'll launch the Husky running in eufs_track, currently it defaults to empty world if no map argument is given

 6.4.
 Likewise, you can also do `roslaunch husky_mpcc husky_mpcc.launch map:="trackname"` to try other maps, check the launch file for more details.

 ### Issues with package building